dvdhllbrg/wsiw/README.md

 What should I watch?
 ====

 A site to help you select what movie to watch.
-Built with Javascript/jQuery and powered by [trakt.tv](http://trakt.tv).
+Built on the MEAN stack and powered by [trakt.tv](http://trakt.tv).

 Available [here](http://whatshouldiwat.ch).